bbwIsmael/tresor-project/secret_encryption.md

   - When a secret is created, the backend receives the user's password and email, retrieves the salt, derives the key, and encrypts the secret content before storing it.
   - When secrets are retrieved, the backend again derives the key from the provided password and stored salt, and decrypts the content before returning it.

+- **Frontend Error Handling:**
+  - The frontend now checks the response type before parsing, so backend error messages (including plain text errors) are displayed to the user.
+This helps with debugging issues like missing salt.

 - **Security:**
   - The salt is unique per user and never reused.
   - The password is never stored, only used transiently for key derivation.
   - All sensitive operations are wrapped in try-catch blocks to handle errors gracefully.

+- **Troubleshooting:**
+  - If you see `Encryption error: the salt parameter must not be empty`, ensure the user was registered after the salt implementation.
+Delete and re-register the user if necessary.

 - **References:**
   - See `EncryptUtil.java` and `SecretController.java` for the core logic.